 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
 (Check one):

-Large accelerated filer o
+Large accelerated filer \Box Accelerated filer

-Accelerated filer o

-Non-accelerated filer Smaller reporting company o (Do not check if a smaller reporting company)
+Non-accelerated filer ☑ (Do not check if a smaller reporting company)